plausible/docs/docs/carrd-integration-draft.md

 ---
-title: Adding Plausible to Webflow (and tracking custom events)
+title: Adding Plausible to Carrd (and tracking custom events)
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

 Here's how to add Plausible Analytics to your Carrd site and set up the tracking of custom events such as button clicks and form submissions.

-## How to add Plausible to your Webflow website
+## How to add Plausible to your Carrd website

 * Go to the editor of your Carrd website and add an "**Embed**" component.